killall-q/SpectrumFFT/README.md

     return ((v - 0.4) * 638)..','..((v - 0.8) * 1275)..','..((v - 0.8) * -638)
 end
 ```
-It is easier to understand in the non-compact form:
+It is easier to understand in expanded form:
 ```lua
 local v = ...